 - and a variety of other fun and educational suggestions to match the daily theme

 To prepare for the each of the 5 Day Countdown lessons, you will need some type of container to store each day’s materials.
 We purchased nesting boxes, then taped the daily labels onto the side.
+You could also use manila envelopes, file folders, or even shirt gift boxes.

 We’ve included a suggested list of read-aloud books for each day, however- the books are not included.
 Check your local or school library, or most books can be purchased online or in Scholastic’s book club orders.
 Of course, you can always choose your own book titles that go along with the daily theme.